jima80525/rplint/README.md

 I welcome more ideas, either as a simple message, an issue, or a PR here.

+## Building

+The project uses what is likely an odd mixture of **poetry** and **invoke**.
+Poetry is used to manage dependencies and invoke is used like make, running the tests and doing releases.

+Installing Poetry caused me some issues.
+First following the [instructions](https://python-poetry.org/docs/) and then copy the PATH export that the installer put into .profile into .bashrc.
+This part is for linux (and possibly macOS) users.

+Once that's installed (and you have a virtualenv setup!) use `poetry install` to get all the required dependencies set up.

+The invoke tool uses `tasks.py` to provide commands to build and test the code.
+The most frequent ones to use are: `invoke --list`, which shows the list of possible commands, and `invoke test` which runs the unit tests.

 ## Helping Out

 I'm not sure if this will be useful to others, so until I see signs of life, I'm not going to bother with a full code of conduct and rules/guidelines for adding to the project.
 Right now the rules are basically: